 If you want to be successful in life, it means stepping outside of your comfort zone consistently.

-A comfort zone is where you feel the safest and you have least anxiety there.
+A comfort zone is where you feel the safest and you have the least anxiety there.
 Anything that asks you to face your fears and feel terrified is asking you to leave your comfort zone.

 And once you do it, you naturally feel less fear next time.
 And that’s how you expand your comfort zone.

 All my life, I have been terrified of many things.
-But the ‘burning desire’ in me led to face many fears, and I have never been happier or more confident.
+But the ‘burning desire’ in me led me to face many fears, and I have never been happier or more confident.